 Honors courses are developed locally by teachers to meet the needs of accelerated and motivated students.

-Honors courses move at a quicker pace than a regular education course.
+Honors classes move at a quicker pace than a regular education course.

 Due to the swift pace, students will be expected to complete more reading and writing assignments at home.

 Students receive a weighted grade.

 How are Advanced Placement (AP) courses different?

 AP courses are instructed at a collegiate level and students are expected to complete collegiate level work.

-Students are encouraged to previously take honors courses in preparation to succeed in AP course level work.
-Course descriptions can be found on the College Board website in AP Central. https://apstudent.collegeboard.org/apcourse AP courses are reviewed and approved by the College Board.
+Students are encouraged to previously take honors courses in preparation to succeed in an AP course level work.
+Course descriptions can be found on the College Board website in AP Central.

+https://apstudent.collegeboard.org/apcourse

+AP courses are reviewed and approved by the College Board.

 Students are required to take the assigned AP test in May of the school year (a cost covered by the district).

+Students who do not sit for the AP exam will not receive weighted credit.

 Students receive a weighted grade.

-Passing scores allow students to receive college credit (see College Board website).
+Passing scores allow students to receive college credit. (see College Board website)